README

 How Does That Work?

-• The Ws serves a Websocket endpoint.
-When the browser connects to that endpoint, runtime/metrics are sent to the browser, once per second.
+serves a Websocket endpoint.
+When a client connects, your program's runtime/metrics are sent to the browser, once per second, via the websocket connection. -

 Documentation